 Word or Phrase Definition or Description Example or Picture double number line diagram All major vocabulary for the SP is found in the Word Bank, though some words are introduced and defined within the lessons.
-All equivalent ratios words are defined or explained in Resource Guide.
+All words are equivalent ratios The lessons.
+All words are defined or explained in the Resource Guide.
 The Resource Guide also includes explanations and examples.
-It replaces the ratio examples and glossary of a traditional textbook.
-Students will receive the resource guide in two parts, roughly corresponding to the two semesters in the school year. tape diagram School year. unit price unit rate value of a ratio
+It replaces the examples and ratio glossary of a traditional textbook.
+Students will receive the resource guide in two parts, roughly corresponding to the two tape diagram semesters in the school year. unit price unit rate value of a ratio